thescientist13/git-explorer/.github/ISSUE_TEMPLATE.md

 <!--
 Include relevant code samples, example snippets, benefits, complexity, etc.

-For bug reports, please include your configuration file and a sample of your workspace with the minimum amount of code needed to reproduce.
-For alternative debugging approaches, you can use our test cases as a format to follow for reproducing bugs.
+For bug reports, please the steps to reproduce as well as error messages and screenshots of the browser and console as well.
 -->